nlmaca/Wowza_Installers/README.md

 - Wowza Server Installation (all you need to fill in is the LicenseKey and your preferred login credentials for the backend of Wowza)
 - Check the installers for the wowza version you would like to install.

+# Upgrade installers
+- Normally you can download the upgrade zip from your wowza account.
+I added the zip to my personal domain.
+If you don't trust that, just change the download url in the wget command.

 # SSL Frontend & Backend
 Second part is you can run your wowza server on a letsencrypt SSL.
 Although StreamLock from Wowza is also possible (and free of charge now).
 That was paid before, so that's why choose for LetsEncrypt.
 - You can choose to run only the frontend on SSL or the backend, or both.